 Sweet, tender and incredibly moist, our Applesauce Cake is super easy to put together and is a hit every time!
-Family pleasing and potluck perfect!
-Serve with our luscious frosting or simply top with powdered sugar!
+Family pleasing and Potluck perfect!

 There is something about my applesauce cake recipe that makes me feel all warm and cozy inside.
 Perhaps it’s the way the house fills with the smell of cinnamon, cloves and a light note of apples whenever it’s in the oven.
 These scents signal the arrival of chilly mornings spent on the porch in an oversized sweatshirt, drinking my morning cup of coffee and watching the breeze gently blow crunchy, colorful leaves to the ground.
 Sigh.

 My easy applesauce cake is made from scratch but is incredibly simple to put together.
 Top it with our almost sinfully sweet, luscious frosting or serve a less sweet, simplified version by just adding a sprinkle of powdered sugar.
 If you’re on the hunt for apple recipes based on a cake mix, try my Apple Dump Cake!
 Quick and very appley!

 While we’re on the topic of apples, no surprise….
 We’ve got a few more recipes to try..
 Our Apple Coffee Cake is oh so flavorful, a great starter.
 When you want a more subtle sweetness look to our Apple Bread.
 Finally, great fresh or to have at the ready…Apple Bars, yum!

 - Can be topped with powdered sugar or yummy thick frosting!